tholemu/big_iq_as3/readme.md

 PASSWORD=yourpassword
 ```

-You may also need to install the `dotenv` library, which is used to store environment variable values outside of the script.
+You may also need to install the `dotenv` library, which is used to manage environment variable values outside of the script.

 ```
 pip install python-dotenv